Enduring Power of Attorney

 - managing your money

-You're able to specify any conditions and limitations that the attorney must abide by.
+You're able to specify any conditions and limitations that they must abide by.

 Store your Enduring Power of Attorney document in a safe place so that it can be accessed when needed.
 You can give a copy to both: